Learn about actual and potential costs

 How risky is the Demolition Services supply chain?

-Supply chain risk for demolition services is estimated to be moderate.
+The supply chain risk for demolition services is moderate.
 Demolition contractors purchase waste disposal services, freight transportation services for hauling equipment and materials, chemicals and heavy machinery such as excavators and cranes.
-The degree of risk that vendors face depends on the range of demolition-related services provided. ...
+The degree of risk that vendors face depends on the range of demolition-related services provided.
+For instance,...
 Subscribe to learn more.